 If you purchased a REIT from an investment advisor, the rules are even more stringent.

-The investment fraud lawyers at Mahany & Ertl have helped many people get back their hard earned money.
+The investment fraud lawyers at Mahany Law have helped many people get back their hard earned money.
 If you feel like you were misled by a financial professional, give us a call.
 Many cases can be handled by binding arbitration and on a contingent fee basis.
+We invite you to visit our non-traded REIT investor page.

 For a no obligation, confidential consultation, contact attorney Brian Mahany at (414) 704-6731 (direct) or by email at

-Mahany & Ertl – America’s Fraud Lawyers.
-We proudly give victims a voice from our offices in Wisconsin, Minnesota, Michigan and Maine.
-Services are available in other jurisdictions as well.
+Mahany Law – America’s Stockbroker Fraud Lawyers.
+We proudly give victims a voice.
+Services are available nationwide.